 5. Transfer of materials between capillaries, tissue fluid and cells

-- Capillaries bring nutrients and O2, which diffuse from the blood plasma to the tissue fluid - These then diffuse from tissue fluid into cells - Conversely, waste products and CO2 diffuse out of the cells into the tissue fluid, then into the blood plasma of capillaries.
+- These then diffuse from tissue fluid into cells - Conversely, waste products and CO2 diffuse out of the cells into the tissue fluid, then into the blood plasma of capillaries.

 6. Structure and function of the heart + types of circulation